DaanDemaecker/DDM-Engine/README.md

 - ***GUI***
 ImGui has been implemented and can be used for debugging purposes or anything else the user wants to.

+- ***Global light***
+Currently, there is a single global directional light that is used for shading in any way the user wants to.
+The light has a direction, color, and intensity that can be customized

 ## Future goals
 Future goals for my engine include: